-During citrus season, recipes with Meyer lemons are divine, and my mom’s lemonade recipe is no exception.
-This easy-to-make Meyer lemonade recipe is fresh, refreshing, sweet, tangy and oh-so-delicious.UPDATE: This post was originally written in 2011.
+My Mom’s Meyer Lemonade is easy-to-make, full of flavor and has the perfect balance of ingredients.
+It’s refreshing, sweet, tangy and oh-so-delicious.UPDATE: This post was originally written in 2011.
 Sadly, my mom died in July of 2017.
-I’m re-posting it now to honor her on Mother’s Day.
+I’m re-posting it to honor her on Mother’s Day.
 The most amazing, creative chef herself, she was always one of my greatest culinary inspirations . . . .

 I absolutely love seeing my mom in her gorgeous kitchen, working on a project with the antique cooking tools she’s collected over the years.